Lambourn Valley Railway: Construction

 The actual construction work proceeded satisfactorily until in June 1890, when about two-thirds of the line was ballasted, a serious contractual dispute with Billups arose.
-The Company went to litigation against him and won, and were awarded costs.
+The company went to litigation against him and won, and were awarded costs.
 Billups left the scene, leaving behind his plant and a construction locomotive Lambourn.
 The company now decided to progress the works directly, but with almost no money this was a challenge, and no progress was made.
-Parliamentary authorisation for a further extension of time and further borrowing were obtained in 1892, and the Company approached the Great Western Railway (GWR) for help; the larger company was sympathetic but unwilling to lend the money.
+Authorisation for a further extension of time and further borrowing were given in the Lambourn Valley Railway Act 1892 (55 & 56 Vict. c. clxiv), and the company approached the Great Western Railway (GWR) for help; the larger company was sympathetic but unwilling to lend the money.

 A further extension of time was obtained, and a working agreement with the GWR was concluded, but no progress on the ground took place until the contractor S Pearson & Son of Westminster offered to complete the work for £33,000.
 A contract was agreed on 30 January 1897.
 It is not clear how Pearson expected to be paid the money.

 Pearson discovered that he had to rework much of the earlier construction, including excavating 60,000 cu yd of spoil in supposedly finished cuttings, and piling the River Kennet bridge and rectifying problems on several other bridges.

 Notwithstanding these additional tasks, Pearson & Son completed the work promptly and all that remained was a contract for the actual connection with the GWR at Newbury, also done by Pearson & Son but as contractor to the GWR.

 Before opening to passengers, an inspection by the Board of trade inspector was required; Col. Yorke visited on 31 March 1898.
 His report is entirely descriptive without any adverse remarks, and he approved the opening.
 A coal train (not needing the official approval) may have run the following day, but the line opened fully to passengers and goods on 4 April 1898.

 Operating at last

 So the railway opened, with the GWR operating.
-That company provided engine power—the 2-4-0T no 1384 at first—but coaching stock was not available, and the Company Chairman, Col Archer-Houblon personally purchased four four-wheeled coaches from the Lincoln Wagon and Engine Company; he made them available to the company on a hire-purchase arrangement, the coaches carrying a plate indicating his ownership in the meantime.
+That company provided engine power—the 2-4-0T no 1384 at first—but coaching stock was not available, and the company chairman, Col. Archer-Houblon personally purchased four four-wheeled coaches from the Lincoln Wagon and Engine Company; he made them available to the company on a hire-purchase arrangement, the coaches carrying a plate indicating his ownership in the meantime.
 Eighteen goods wagons were procured on the same basis.
 Archer-Houblon had already made loans for some road-surfacing and other works.